Sanday Small Isles

 St Edwards looking glorious but made of the ‘wrong’ stone!

-Another great change that was underway was the early ground works to install wind turbines that would in turn provide 24/7/365 renewable power for the 18 residents.
-The turbines are now spinning, the dirty old generator has been replaced by a brand-new generator which is there as a redundancy back up.
+A great change that was however underway.
+Early ground works had started to install wind turbines that would in turn provide 24/7/365 renewable power for the residents of both Sanday and Canna.
+The turbines are now spinning, the dirty old generator has been dumped and a brand-new generator sits waiting as a redundancy back up.

 Road under construction for renewables Sanday